TatianaTylosky/launch-your-first-website/guide.md

     <footer></footer>
     ```

 2. Let's center your header text.
 To get the elements in your header positioned correctly, you're going to need to use CSS.
-To target specific parts of the CSS you're going to use the "class" attribute.
+To target specific parts of the CSS you're going to use the "class" attribute in your HTML.

-    Add the following code to yours:
+    Add the following code to index.html file:

     ```html
     <header class="masthead">